denali-js/core/docs/quickstart.md

 Now let's get a bit more creative.
 Our blog API is going to need to store and retrieve our blog posts.
 Let's create a `post` resource to enable that.

-> Normally, you'd probably store these in some kind of database (i.e. Mongo,
-> Postgres, MySQL, etc).
-Denali is **database agnostic** though.
-So for now,
-> we'll use plain ol' JS objects (a.k.a.
-POJOs).
-But you can easily substitute
-> your own models in later.
-For more details, check out the [Data
-> guides](../../data/models).

 To start, let's use that handy scaffolding tool again: